tidalcycles/Tidal/doc/install-linux.md

     sudo apt-get install emacs24 haskell-mode
 ~~~~

-To install haskell-mode on Mac OS X, either install a recent version of
-emacs with brew, or install `package.el` manually, and then install
-haskell-mode via Marmalade.
-See haskell-mode documentation for details: <https://github.com/haskell/haskell-mode>

 To install the emacs interface to tidal, you'll need to edit a
 configuration file in your home folder called `.emacs`.
 If it doesn't
 exist, create it.
 Then, add the following, replacing